verrazzano/docs/content/en/docs/networking/security/net-security.md

 Keycloak and MySQL are also in the mesh and use mTLS for network traffic.
 Because all of the components that use Keycloak are in the mesh, there is end to end mTLS security for all identity management handled by Keycloak.
 The following components access Keycloak:
-- Verrazzano API Proxy
+- Verrazzano Authentication Proxy
-- Verrazzano API Console
+- Verrazzano Console
 - Elasticsearch
 - Prometheus
 - Grafana